Rohan-Vij/PapyrAI/README.md

 Experience hassle-free research paper recommendations tailored to your interests.
 Our automated system sends personalized emails with curated papers, ensuring timely delivery of relevant content.

+## Running Locally
+To run locally:

+1. `git clone https://github.com/Rohan-Vij/PapyrAI`, or download the code as a ZIP file and extract it
+2. `cd` into the `PapyrAI` folder
+3. Run `pip install -r requirements.txt`.
+Note that this might take some time.
+4. Run `python .\main.py`
+5. Open `http://localhost:5678` to see the website!

 ## How to Contribute

 We welcome contributions from the community to help improve and enhance PapyrAI.
 If you're interested in contributing, please follow the guidelines below: